Guest writer Peter Smith shares tips for getting the best out of Altium Draftsman®.

 For instance, I used project parameters for the BoM number and issue, and again for the schematic number and revision:

-By putting the parameter name in your templates, the act of opening a new draftsman document (using your own customised template) will automatically populate any field for which a project parameter exists and has been specified.
+By putting the parameter name and parameter value in your templates, the act of opening a new draftsman document (using your own customised template) will automatically populate any field for which a project parameter exists and has been specified.

 You may wish to look at using project templates so that all your projects have the parameters pre-defined, further increasing automation.
 Or review the Draftsman documentation itself to further evaluate the options this suite of tools affords in helping to bridge the design and manufacturing processes with reliable documentation.